Last Updated: 7/10/20 | July 10th, 2020

 South Africa is the first country I’ve visited where the locals have repeatedly told me that muggings and violent crime are a big problem.
 According to those I’ve spoken with, they’re also on the rise.

-Though there is are political, economic, and racial struggles, South Africa is not nearly as “scary” or “dangerous” as it is often perceived.
+Though there are political, economic, and racial struggles, South Africa is not nearly as “scary” or “dangerous” as it is often perceived.

 How to Stay Safe in South Africa